Palma de Mallorca and Barcelona, Spain with Kids

 Friday, was our only full day in Barcelona.
 Our hotel included breakfast.
 Afterward, we headed to the Mercado de La Boqueria market which was near our hotel with an entrance from La Rambla.
 We grabbed fresh fruit and look around at the interesting items.
 We headed to Sagrada Familia via the subway.

-When we arrived, Olivia had fallen asleep and we decided not to enter the church but just looked around the outside.
+When we arrived, our daughter had fallen asleep and we decided not to enter the church but just looked around the outside.
 We then headed to Park Guell.
 I cannot review this park which looked very cool but we didn’t make it there.
 We got off the subway walked toward the park and realized there was a massive hill to walk (push the kids) up.
 There was no way we would make it with the strollers..
 So back on the subway, we headed over to Montjuic Castle.
 We really enjoyed the castle; it was a fun place for the kids to explore.
 In the wide-open courtyard, they were free to roam safely.
 We joked that there were some crocodiles on the floors under the grates.

 After the castle, we headed over to the zoo.
 The zoo was small.
 There were some exhibits closed.
 I wasn’t impressed and wouldn’t recommend it but my husband and kids enjoyed it.